 JVET-Z2011 was produced as JVET output document containing the merged VTM and HM CTC for SDR/WCG video.

+Merged CTC for high bit depth and high bit rate video coding are proposed in JVET-AA0130.

-Merging of HM RExt CTC into the appropriate VVC CTC was investigated, but proper comparable HM configuration files were not yet available by the beginning of this meeting.
+Further merging of HM RExt CTC into the appropriate VVC CTC was investigated (non 4:2:0 chroma formats), but proper comparable HM configuration files were not yet available by the beginning of this meeting.
 It is planned to provide an input to the 28th meeting.

 It was reported that CTC documents may contain an error in the formulas describing PSNR computation.
 For example, JVET-Y2010 states: